 - Another way of controlling air pollution caused by industries is to modify and maintain existing pieces of equipment so that the emission of pollutants is minimised.

 - Sometimes controlling pollutants at the source is not possible.
 In that case, we can have process control equipment to control the pollution.

-- The last and the best way of reducing the ill effects of air pollution, in the long run, is through vegetation.
-Plants and trees reduce the pollutants in the air to the maximum amount.
-Ideally, plants in areas of high pollution will be extremely effective.
-Hence plant more trees to protect our planet from air pollution.
+- The last and the best way of reducing the ill effects of air pollution is tree plantation.
+Plants and trees reduce a large number of pollutants in the air.
+Ideally, planting trees in areas of high pollution levels will be extremely effective.